dujanhung/evtsbx-api-doc/lua/es_GUI.md

 called when player release the button within it's area.

 >[!TIP]
->it's used for consensual actions.
+>this one is suitable for consensual actions.

 ___